AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 | 41 | | j + 40 | BTC [k+1] header | Tracks BTC chain up to BTC[k+1] |
 | ... |||||

 After a Bitcoin block is produced, an Ethereum miner includes an Eth tx containing the BTC header, which updates the SC tracking the Bitcoin chain.
-In reality there are practical concerns about incentivizing someone to produce such a transaction (among other things); we're not concerned with those here.
+In reality there are practical concerns about incenting someone to produce such a transaction (among other things); we're not concerned with those here.
 We're just concerned with the relationships that exist and what they can do.

 #### 2. Bitcoin tracks Ethereum

 Let's consider a hypothetical change to Bitcoin.
-The protocol is extended to add support for tracking Ethereum's chainheaders.
-That is, a bespoke protocol extension is created that allows/requires miners to publish known Ethereum chainheaders along with their Bitcoin block.
+The protocol is extended to add support for tracking Ethereum's chain-headers.
+That is, a bespoke protocol extension is created that allows/requires miners to publish known Ethereum chain-headers along with their Bitcoin block.
 Similar to the way Ethereum tracks Bitcoin, now Bitcoin also tracks Ethereum.

 | Time (~15s increments) | Bitcoin block made | BTC block contents | BTC state | Eth block made | Eth block contents | Eth state |
 |---|---|---|---|---|---|---|